acorn-io/runtime/docs/docs/100-reference/01-command-line/acorn_install.md

       --record-builds                                     Keep a record of each acorn build that happens --registry-cpu string                               The CPU to allocate to the registry in the format of <req>:<limit> (example 200m:1000m)
       --registry-memory string                            The memory to allocate to the registry in the format of <req>:<limit> (example 256Mi:1Gi)
+      --require-compute-class                             Require Compute Class to be configured for scheduling (default is false)
       --service-lb-annotation strings                     Annotation to add to the service of type LoadBalancer.
 Defaults to empty. (example key=value)
       --set-pod-security-enforce-profile                  Set the PodSecurity profile on created namespaces (default true) --skip-checks                                       Bypass installation checks